WayScience/waysciencelab.com/_posts/2023-08-04-illumsteps.md

 > Illumination correction (IC) is the method of adjusting the lighting within a collection of images so that the lighting is evenly distributed across the image (no dim or bright spots).

-This is an important step within an image-based analysis pipeline since the uneven illumination in an image impacts segmentation performance and accuracy of intensity measurement.
+This is an important step within an image-based analysis pipeline since the uneven illumination in an image impacts segmentation performance and accuracy of intensity measurements.
 Sometimes it is easy to see from the raw images that there is a need for illumination correction, but other times it might not be noticeable with the naked eye (Figure 1).

 {%